No-Knead Focaccia (VIDEO)

 Why is my focaccia so sticky?

-If the dough is sticky, you’re doing something right.
 Focaccia is a high hydration dough, meaning it has a higher water to flour content than an artisan bread, for example.
-The oil is what helps make this dough manageable.
+Sticky dough is expected and normal.
+Using oil on your fingertips what helps make this dough manageable.
 I use my Danish dough hook for just about every no-knead bread recipe.
-It s unique design helps incorporate ingredients efficiently, develop gluten for better texture and structure in the bread without overworking the dough.
+It’s unique design helps incorporate ingredients efficiently, develop gluten for better texture and structure in the bread without overworking the dough.
 Shop my exact Danish dough hook whisk here.
 (Affiliate link) This one comes with additional bread making tools, perfect for novice bakers to try my Easy, No-Knead Artisan Bread.

 How to store leftovers.